barriehadfield/reactrb-showcase/README.md

 Finally note that there is no code which checks to see if there are new posts yet when you run this, the list of posts remains magically up-to-date.

-Welcome to the wonder of Reactive Record and React!
+Welcome to the wonderful of Reactive Record and React!

 ## Synchromesh

 [We will be using the Synchromesh gem](https://github.com/reactrb/synchromesh)

-Reactive Record is the data lawyer between one client and its server and Synchromesh uses push notifications to push changed records to all connected Reactive Record clients.
+Reactive Record is the data layer between one client and its server and Synchromesh uses push notifications to push changed records to all connected Reactive Record clients.

 Synchromesh is incredibly simple to setup.
 Add this line to your Gemfile: